danyilkotenko/Twitter-Data-Mining/README.md

 # Twitter-Data-Maining
-This program pulls data from Twitter
+Parses and pulls data from Twitter